 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

+Laurence Cowen funded the project, and used it to his advantage by staging his original play titled Sinners at the Fortune Thriller Theatre.
 Fortuna, the Greek goddess of fortune, guards over the door on the front face of the theatre.